Ion Coulomb crystals: an exotic form of condensed matter: Ion Coulomb crystals: from one to three dimensions

 At finite, non-vanishing temperatures, the theory predicts that the linear-zigzag transition is a smooth crossover.
 For finite chains, nevertheless, a relatively sharp transition can be measured when the chain is prepared at temperatures below a critical value $T_c$ that depends on the number of ions $N$.
 In Ref.\ \cite{Kiethe:2021} the normal-mode spectrum of a trapped ion chain was measured at the symmetry-breaking linear to zigzag transition and at finite temperatures.
 Spectroscopy was performed by modulating the amplitude of the Doppler cooling laser to excite and measure mode oscillations of a chain composed of 30 $^{172}$Yb ions.
 The expected mode softening at the critical point, a signature of the second-order transition, was not observed, see the left panel of Fig.\ \ref{Fig:Kiethe_1}.
-The spectroscopic signal at the transition is reproduced by molecular dynamics simulations, demonstrating that the disappearance of the mode softening is due to the finite temperature of the chain.
-The experimental low-frequency spectrum about the transition point is also reproduced by an effective theory.
-The effective model starts from the Landau model and includes terms of the Taylor expansion which couple the soft mode with high-frequency modes, with a coupling strength that scales with the temperature.
+The spectroscopic signal at the transition is reproduced by molecular dynamics simulations, suggesting that the disappearance of the mode softening is due to the finite temperature of the chain.
+The experimental low-frequency spectrum about the transition point is also reproduced by an effective theory based on Landau model, where thermal effects determine the weight of anharmonicities coupling the soft mode with high-frequency modes \cite{Kiethe:2021}.
 Inspection of the numerical trajectories shows that the ions collectively jump between the two ground-state configurations of the symmetry-broken phase, as illustrated in the right panel of Fig.\ \ref{Fig:Kiethe_1}.
 This jump rate is qualitatively reproduced using Kramers' formalism \cite{Delfau:2013}.
 In this regime, where the ion dynamics consists of thermally activated jumps between the two zigzag configurations, a time-averaged measurement of the mean transverse displacement detects a linear chain where one would instead expect a zigzag structure.
 The transition to a zigzag is measured at trap aspect ratios below the critical one, resembling a temperature-induced shift of the transition point \cite{Gong:2010,Delfau:2013,Li:2019}.